LinkNacional/integration-rede-for-woocommerce/README.txt

 - Correction of the order id
 - Implementation of installment filter
 - Implementation of a filter to display the Network data on the order page only if this is the payment method used.
+- Improvements to the card layout on the checkout page.

 = 2.0.2 - 2020/05/23 =